 The fee will kick in at a certain time of the day – such as 10 pm.
 As such, for each day that your Bitcoin CFD trade stays open for 10 pm, you’ll pay a fee.
 This can make the trade unviable if you keep it open for too long.

-Additionally, CFDs are complex financial instruments – so the industry is heavily regulated.
-For example, eToro – which offers CFDs on top of traditional Bitcoin brokerage services, is licensed by the FCA, ASIC, and CySEC.
-This offers heaps of regulatory protections – such as segregated client funds and regular audits.
+Additionally, CFDs are complex financial instruments – so the industry is heavily regulated which enables heaps of regulatory protections – such as segregated client funds and regular audits.

 You can read my full guide on CFD trading here.